Damitri411/OBDC-Comparison/README.md

 # OBDC-Comparison

-This repository accompanies a review of Bayesian designs for identifying the **optimal biological dose combination (OBDC)** — the dose pair achieving sufficient biological activity with acceptable tolerability — in two-agent Phase I/II oncology trials, in line with the FDA's Project Optimus initiative.
+This repository contains the simulation code used to conduct the analyses for a review of Bayesian designs for identifying the **optimal biological dose combination (OBDC)** — the dose pair achieving sufficient biological activity with acceptable tolerability — in two-agent Phase I/II oncology trials, in line with the FDA's Project Optimus initiative.
 It provides working R implementations of four representative designs spanning the three principal statistical paradigms for OBDC estimation: a model-based design (**EffTox**), a model-assisted design (**Comb-BOIN12**), and two utility-integrated designs (**COMIC** and **uTPI-Comb**).
 Each design is built from a common set of configurable parameters and can be run either as a command-line report or through an interactive Shiny application, allowing